Pedro Palhaço: Investigation and arrest

 On April 26, the property manager went to the house to check on some crops.
 He was accompanied by his little daughter, who was playing around the well when she noticed that there was something at the bottom of it.
 Initially, it was believed that the body belonged to Costa, as he had been missing for a few days, but after it was removed, it was determined to belong to a woman.
 The police soon raided the house, finding dried bloodstains on the floor, bloodstained clothes and sheets, as well as numerous photographs depicting various people engaging in explicit sexual acts.
 A warrant was issued for Costa's arrest, and he was caught mere hours later.

 Initially, the press referred to the victim as 'Sueli', but her real identity was established four days later.
 It was established that Alves also had a criminal background - the daughter of a Brazilian father and Uruguayan mother and with a twin sister, she ran away from her home at age 13 to be with an older man.
-In 1924, when she 24, she killed her second lover, Pedro de Tal, with a hatchet and served a prison sentence before being paroled in 1932.
+In 1924, when she was 24, she killed her second lover, Pedro de Tal, with a hatchet and served a prison sentence before being paroled in 1932.
 She then settled in Porto Alegre, where she gained notoriety for her alcoholism, due to which her house was called "The Drunken Castle" by locals.

 Imprisonment and aftermath

 Due to the overwhelming amount of evidence against him, Costa was convicted and sentenced to 84 years imprisonment.
 In total, his three murders netted him a total of 130 years imprisonment, making it one of the longest sentences handed down at the time.
 In addition, he was considered one of the longest-serving inmates in the state of Rio Grande do Sul, having been repeatedly incarcerated since 1922.

 In 1957, Costa had his leg amputated due to an infection.
-No information about him is available after this, but due to the passage of time, he is presumed deceased.
+He died at age 87 of cachexia in 1967, still serving time in the State Penitentiary.